Paper Walls: Critical response

-The reactions of critics who have been sent copies of the album to preview before its release have been positive, which has a score of 62 (indicating generally favorable reviews) on Metacritic which is higher than its predecessor Lights and Sounds.

-Jason Tate, webmaster of absolutepunk.net has said it is "the best "pop-punk" album of the past 5 or so years" and Drew Beringer claims it to be "like Ocean Avenue, but with more balls."
+Paper Walls received positive reviews from critics.
+Jason Tate, webmaster of absolutepunk.net said it is "the best "pop-punk" album of the past 5 or so years" and Drew Beringer claims it to be "like Ocean Avenue, but with more balls."
 He went on further to say "The more I listen to Paper Walls by Yellowcard, the more I fall in love with it.
 It has been a long time since a pop-punk album has really enthralled me.
 Everyone is going to dig this."
 Allmusic was satisfied with Paper Walls and claimed "Yellowcard is neither the flashiest nor the most popular among the new millennium's pop-punk bands but their fifth album Paper Walls goes a long way in proving that they are among the best of their breed."

 With positive critical reception from critics, fans enjoyed Paper Walls as well.
 This is shown on Metacritic with a 7.6 out of 10, indicating generally positive reviews.